I’ve been made aware of a new phishing email campaign that poses as the UK mobile phone company ‘EE‘.

 This article aims to identify typical attributes of a phishing email and more specifically show you what the EE phishing email looks like so that you or your friends and family don’t become a victim as a result.

-Disclaimer: This article and the information within has been gathered and shown for informational purposes only.
+Disclaimer: This article and the information within have been gathered and shown for informational purposes only.
 Please don’t try and follow the links contained within the email.

 Phishing Email Analysis

 Here is a look at the email:

 The very first thing that I noticed was the suspicious email address: email@example.com

 As you can clearly see, there is no reference to the organisation EE.
 We would typically expect to see something like billing.ee.com or something similar.

 By further analysing the email, I noticed some grammatical issues…I must admit that it’s better than some emails I’ve previously seen but nevertheless, this can sometimes be a sign of a malicious email.